Nicklus/vuetify-playground/README.md

-# vuetify-playground
+# My Vuetify Playground on CodeSandbox

-Created with CodeSandbox
+Some new stuff.